-The idea that antibiotics may cause breast cancer was first given a lot of attention upon publication of a 2004 study that reported a connection between the two.
-The study was roundly criticized by other researchers at the time for its lack of control for other patient characteristics known to contribute to breast cancer risk.
+The possibility that antibiotics might cause breast cancer was first given a lot of attention upon publication of a 2004 study that reported a connection between the two.
+The study was roundly criticized by other researchers at the time for its lack of control for other patient characteristics known to be associated with breast cancer risk.

 Some antibiotics have been linked to increased breast cancer risk

-The following antibiotics and antifungals have been found to be associated with increased breast cancer rates in at least one study:
+The following antibiotics and antifungals have been reported to be associated with increased breast cancer rates in at least one study:

 • Cephalosporins such as Keflex (cephalexin)